Norwegian Air gets government backing for survival plan | Business

 The heavily indebted budget carrier, which has been forced to ground all but six of its 138 aircraft due to the coronavirus crisis, asked the government for help last week.
 Norwegian was granted bankruptcy protection by courts in Ireland and Norway last year as it seeks to shed much of its debt.
 It plans to end its long-haul service.

 The government's participation, in the form of a hybrid loan, will be dependent on private investors taking part in a planned share issue, Nyboe said.
-"The plan appears more robust than the one we rejected last October and we are therefore inclined to contribute," she said.

-"The government does not have an ambition to become a shareholder in Norwegian," she added.
+"The plan appears more robust than the one we rejected last October and we are therefore inclined to contribute," she said, adding that the government does not aim to be a shareholder.

 If its reconstruction succeeds, Norwegian has said it will initially cut its fleet to about 50 aircraft.
+Norway's change in policy came as a surprise but cannot be underestimated in an aviation market where state aid has been key to survival in 2020, Sydbank analysts said in a note.

+"The support of the Norwegian government is an invaluable piece for the rescue of Norwegian," Sydbank said.
+"With a magic wand, a Norwegian bankruptcy seems now, therefore, quite unlikely."
+The fleet could grow to 70 aircraft in 2022, depending on demand and potential travel restrictions, it has said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)